IBM-Bluemix-Docs/security-advisor/partners.md

 * Total images with new vulnerabilities: Findings that are related to vulnerabilities found in your container images.

-You can learn more about the company in the Twistlock docs.

 ### Configuring Twistlock
 {: #configure-twistlock}